swatantrasinha/react-vitest-rtl-rtkQuery-others/README.md

 Custom React Hook
 ------------------
-Create React Hook - src - hooks- useCounter
+Create React Hook - src - hooks- useCounter  <br />
-Please check comments in useCounter.test.tsx
+Please check comments in useCounter.test.tsx  <br/>
 Also see -  <ins>why renderHook need to be used in case of custom hook </ins>
 <br />